 High Performance Computing

-High Performance Computing (HPC) is a system-wide service that provides the advanced computational and data-driven capabilities needed for innovative and collaborative research activities at the University of Missouri.
-The HPC environment includes a state-of-the art shared-resource cluster, an experimental cluster, and a number of grant-friendly investor services.
-A teaching and learning cluster for students is also under development.
+High-Performance Computing (HPC) is a system-wide service that provides the advanced computational and data-driven capabilities needed for innovative and collaborative research activities at the University of Missouri.
+The HPC environment includes a state-of-the-art shared-resource cluster, an experimental cluster, a teaching and learning cluster for students, and a number of grant-friendly investor services.
+It also includes general purpose research storage and high-throughput computing storage.
+An HPC secure environment for DCL3 and DCL4 data is also available.

-You may apply for an account using the Computing Resources Account Request form.
+You may apply for an HPC account using the Computing Resources Account Request form.
+The teaching and learning cluster only requires university single-sign-on credentials.

 RCSS provides ongoing training for our high-performance computing resources.
 This training covers hardware basics, how to use the scheduler, how to use secure shell key-based authentication, and any other questions you may have.
 Please bring your own laptop.